High-Speed Motion Planning for Aerial Swarms in Unknown and Cluttered Environments: The HDSM Method

 \subsubsection{Communication between agents}

 During each planning iteration, every agent requires the previously generated trajectories of other agents to generate the TASC (Sect. \ref{sect:tasc}) and plan safely.
 This necessitates broadcasting the current trajectory to all other agents immediately after the last step in the trajectory planning module.
 The trajectory must reach all other agents within $T_{\text{traj}}$ time from the current iteration's start.
 If the computation time for the current trajectory is $t_{\text{comp}}$, this leaves $t_{\text{lim}} = T_{\text{traj}} - t_{\text{comp}}$ time for the trajectory to reach all other agents before the next planning iteration begins for all agents.
 Minimizing computation time is essential to accommodate communication latency, hence why the path planning module is done on a different thread (Fig. \ref{fig:parallel_computing}).

-If the delay exceeds $t_{\text{lim}}$, we can deal with it actively by adapting the planning period \cite{toumieh2023decentralized}.
-Furthermore, if an agent does not receive the trajectory of another nearby agent due to packet loss, it continues executing its previously generated trajectory, ensuring collision-free navigation for all agents in the swarm (see Appendix \ref{app:packet_loss} for more details).
+Furthermore, if an agent does not receive the trajectory of another nearby agent due to packet loss or because the delay exceeded $t_{\text{lim}}$, it continues executing its previously generated trajectory, ensuring collision-free navigation for all agents in the swarm (see Appendix \ref{app:packet_loss} for more details).